IETF-Hackathon/mDNSResponder/README.md

 If you don’t have a suitable domain name you can use, then you can use “service.home.arpa” as the name for the link on which the Discovery Proxy resides.
+The “home.arpa” domain is reserved for this kind of local use.

 To recap:
 two DNS domain names are involved here,